phoenixframework/phoenix/DD_Plug.md

 Module plugs are another type of Plug that let us define a connection transformation in a module.
 The module only needs to implement two functions:

-- `init/1` which initializes any arguments or options to be pased to call/2
+- `init/1` which initializes any arguments or options to be passed to call/2
 - `call/2` which carries out the connection transformation. `call/2` is just a function plug that we saw earlier